-Dr. Patrick McGill serves as the Executive Vice President, Chief Analytics Officer for Community Health Network.
-In addition to serving on the Network Executive Leadership Team, he leads the Office of Network Analytics, Information Technology, Performance Improvement and Informatics.
-Most recently, he served as the Senior Vice President for Clinical Strategy, overseeing programs to reduce clinical variation, strategies for growth, and the transition towards value-based base.
-Prior, he served as the Vice President of Clinical Transformation.
-Additionally, Dr. McGill has special interests in clinical data and analytics, patient safety, population health, office workflow efficiency, and waste reduction.
-Dr. McGill is a certified Green belt in Lean/Six Sigma.
+Patrick McGill serves as the Executive Vice President, Chief Analytics Officer.
+In this capacity, he provides oversight for the Office of Network Analytics and Analytics Center of Excellence.
+In addition to Analytics, he leads Information Technology, Clinical Informatics, Process Improvement, Business Process Center of Excellence, Patient Experience analytics, and Regulatory Reporting.
+Most recently, he served as the Senior Vice President for Clinical Strategy, leading the Product Lines in the reduction of clinical variation, strategies for growth, and success in value-based care.
+Prior, he served as the Vice President of Clinical Transformation leading clinical improvement activities.
+Furthermore, Dr. McGill has special interests in digital transformation, process automation, advanced clinical analytics, clinical decision support, office workflow efficiency, and waste reduction.

-Born and raised outside of Atlanta, GA, Dr. McGill attended the University of Georgia in Athens, GA graduating Magna Cum Laude with a Bachelor of Science in Chemistry.
-He received his medical degree from the Medical College of Georgia in Augusta, GA and completed his residency at Ball Memorial Hospital in Muncie, IN.
-Prior to joining Community Physician Network in 2010, he practiced Family Medicine in Pendleton, IN.
+Born and raised outside of Atlanta, Georgia, Dr. McGill attended the University of Georgia in Athens, Georgia, graduating with a Bachelor of Science in Chemistry.
+He received his medical degree from the Medical College of Georgia in Augusta, Georgia, and completed his residency at Ball Memorial Hospital in Muncie, Indiana.
+Prior to joining Community Physician Network in 2010, he practiced Family Medicine in Pendleton, Indiana, and has experience in Emergency and Urgent Care medicine.
 He is board certified in Family Medicine and continues to see patients at South Indy Family Practice.

 7. Featured Breakout Session – Ambulatory Practice Management Analytics: Tackling Waste and Improving Patient Access